ASinanSaglam/webng/docs/index.rst

    w_run --n-workers X

-where X is the number of cores you want to use.
+where :code:`X` is the number of cores you want to use.
 In order to extend the simulation further you will have to edit :code:`west.cfg` file, please read `WESTPA tutorials <https://github.com/westpa/westpa/wiki/Tutorials>`_ to learn how to run and manage these simulations.